BMO adviceDirect Review: Investing Advice for a Low Fee

 BMO adviceDirect seeks to combine personalized advice and support of licensed investment advisors, with the freedom of using your own DIY investing account to choose your own investments.

 It’s a one-of-a-kind service that isn’t a robo advisor and isn’t a simple brokerage platform.
-If the idea of choosing your own investments appeals to you, and you’re thinking that active investing is the right path for you – but, you’re a bit worried that you don’t have enough time to stay on top of your portfolio (or simply want someone with experience to bounce ideas off of) then you fall right square in adviceDirect’s target market.
+If the idea of choosing your own investments appeals to you and you’re leaning toward active investing, adviceDirect might be a great fit.
+This is especially if you’re concerned about not having enough time to manage your portfolio, or want someone experienced to bounce ideas off of – then you fall squarely within adviceDirect’s target market.

 When you sign on with adviceDirect, an advisor will speak with you to make sure that you understand how your investment goals, trading experience, financial situation, risk tolerance, and time horizon, should all play into the investment portfolio that you’re about to create.
 These advisors will be available to update your strategy every step of the way, should you want their thoughts and advice.